This post may contain affiliate links. Please read my disclosure policy.

 - 1 teaspoon vanilla

 - In a shallow dish, whip together eggs, milk, and vanilla.
-In another shallow dish, combine corn flakes and pecans.
+In another shallow dish, combine the crushed cornflakes and chopped pecans.

-- Dip bread slices into egg mixture and then roll in cornflake mixture.
-Place on baking sheet.
+- Dip bread slices into egg mixture and then dredge in cornflake mixture.
+Place on the baking sheet.